 Mastering the skill in presenting virtually takes time.
 It is not the same as being in person and it is becoming more challenging to create connections.
 You need to be able to be lively enough not to bore your audience or participants and during client meetings, you need to be able to present effectively without them getting bored.

-You may have the fanciest technology but if you are boring, data-dumping presenter, the presentation will be a disaster.
+You may have the fanciest technology but if you are a boring, data-dumping presenter, the presentation will be a disaster.
 Craft an engaging online call and make sure you can deliver your presentation, as well as being lively to your audience.
 Word selection, vocal variation and tone, presence, and style play significant roles even in virtual presentations.
 Certain platforms allow you to record a call so make this a venue to do a practice run and watch the playback.
 You can learn a lot when you view the meeting through the eyes and ears of your listener.

 You need to balance the content of your presentation with the amount of time allotted for the meeting.
 Fatigue typically sets in at about 30-minutes so make the most out of your time.